 3. Your turn to ask questions

 When the interviewer asks you if you have any questions for them, don't be silent.
-You show enthusiasm and interest in the company and the recruitment process by asking relevant questions.
-Prepare in an advance couple of topics or ask about any matters that may have resulted from the information exchanged during the interview.
+By asking relevant questions, you show enthusiasm and interest in the company and the recruitment process.
+Prepare in advance a couple of topics or ask about any matters that may have resulted from the information exchanged during the interview.

 4. What's the next step